viviag/viviag.io/_posts/2022-08-17-platonic-hask-overview-subcategories-functors-and-natural-transformations.markdown

 Let's define alternating type `<-` isomorphic to `(->) b a`.

-For this type we can define instance of [Contravariant](https://hackage.haskell.org/package/contravariant-1.4/docs/Data-Functor-Contravariant.html), which represent contravariant functors.
+For this type, we can define an instance of [Contravariant](https://hackage.haskell.org/package/contravariant-1.4/docs/Data-Functor-Contravariant.html), which represent contravariant functors.